About

 Music photographer.
 Delivery manager.
 Endurance athlete, passionate about carbs.
 Also, an assistant cat caretaker.

 By day, I’m an ex-designer turned IT project/delivery manager for custom software solutions.
 By night, I’m a freelance concert photographer.
 Somewhere in between, I’m trying to keep a balance between work, optimistic athletic goals, and a handful of hobbies that sometimes spiral into obsessions.
+Or end up in my newsletter.

 Quick, Possibly Unnecessary Facts